Abscesses are focal confined collections of suppurative inflammatory material and can be thought of as having three components 1:

 testicular epidermoid cyst

-Epididymal calcification can be seen on ultrasound as hyperechoic foci with shadows within the epididymal head and usually implies chronic epididymitis.
-Other conditions to be considered in the differential are:
+Epididymal calcification can be seen on ultrasound as hyperechoic foci within the epididymal head.
+If the calcifications are large enough, then they may demonstrate acoustic shadowing.

 chronic epididymitis: e.g. bacterial, granulomatous (TB) or genital filariasis